HipMaze/Competitive-Programming/README.md

 # Competitive-Programming
-Where i put all my AC submissions
+Where i put all my code forces AC submissions.